p07r0457/CPPGM-StarterKit/README.md

 ### Definition: UTF-8

-If you already know how a Unicode code point is encoded and decoded into UTF-8, UTF-16 and UTF-32 than you can skip this definition.
+If you already know how a Unicode code point is encoded and decoded into UTF-8, UTF-16, and UTF-32, then you can skip this definition.

 The Unicode character set includes almost every character from every human language.